phantomics/april/README.md

 ## Installation

 April depends on Common Lisp, ASDF and Quicklisp.
-The only Common Lisp implementation tested so far has been Steel Bank Common Lisp (SBCL).
+It has been tested with Steel Bank Common Lisp (SBCL), Armed Bear Common Lisp (ABCL) and LispWorks.

 ### Preparing Quicklisp